namoklom/data-arch-redesign/README.md

 - Assess the current state of data architecture in both FashionMart and TrendyThreads.
 - Identify key strengths and areas for improvement in their respective architectures.
 - Design a future-state EDA blueprint for FutureMart that supports integrated operations, analytics, and scalability.
-- Define a unified relational schema and Entity Relationship (ER) diagram.
 - Implement RDBMS-to-NoSQL and NoSQL-to-RDBMS conversion strategies.
 - Create scripts for ETL, data analytics, and database backup.
 - Develop a data governance plan to ensure compliance, quality, and security of enterprise data.